St. Mary's Co-Cathedral, Chennai

-St. Mary's Co-Cathedral is a Catholic church in Armenian Street, Chennai, India.
+St. Mary's Co-Cathedral is a Roman Catholic co-cathedral in Armenian Street, Parrys corner, Chennai, Tamil Nadu, India.
 Constructed by Capuchins in 1658, it is one of the oldest churches in the former British India.
 For a long time Cathedral of the diocese it received the title of co-cathedral when the seat of the Roman Catholic Archdiocese of Madras and Mylapore was transferred to San Thome Basilica.